Alton Towers: Future developments

 Alton Towers is located in a Conservation Area, which puts restrictions on its permissible development, notably that no structures in the park should be built above tree line and if so should be disguised from external views of the park; this can be seen on the ride Rita, where the highest sections of track are camouflaged green.

 Noise pollution is also a problem for the park due to the close proximity to the villages of Alton and Farley and the town of Cheadle.
 There have been several cases where Alton Towers have been taken to court over the noise levels emitted from the park and have been served noise abatement orders between 2004 and 2006.

-In September 2022, Alton Towers held a public consultation to propose plans for an indoor roller coaster on the former site of the Alton Mouse codenamed "Project Horizon".
-The project was approved in early 2023, and it is not known when it will open.

 Alton Towers has a tradition of codenaming its future roller coaster developments as "Secret Weapon", for example "SW6".
 The naming tradition began after "Secret Weapon" was the working title of a cancelled Arrow pipeline roller coaster, planned to open in around 1993, on what later became the Nemesis site.

+In September 2022, Alton Towers held a public consultation to propose plans for an indoor attraction on the former site of the Alton Mouse, codenamed "Project Horizon".
+A planning application was submitted and later approved with conditions in June 2023.
+Construction has not yet started and no set opening has been announced.

 Events

 Scarefest

-Scarefest is the resort's annual Halloween event, which runs from the first weekend of October until early November.
-It celebrates Halloween with a number of seasonal scare attractions, costumed characters and extended opening hours.
-Rides and areas are lit after sunset, with most operating until 9pm.
-Scarefest has been running since 2007, although the park had celebrated Halloween several years before.
-The park's first scare maze was Terror of the Towers in 2002.
-No park Halloween events ran for 2006, though a hotel-only unadvertised scare maze "Room 13" operated that year and again in 2007.
-The scare mazes are upcharge attractions.
-The 2024 season runs from 11 October – 3 November.